Types of Crude Oil: Heavy vs Light, Sweet vs Sour, and TAN count

 But not all crudes are alike.
 There are three primary qualities that differentiate one oil from another: Weight, Sweetness, and TAN count.

-Weight of Crude: Light oil vs. heavy oil
+Weight of Crude: Light Oil vs Heavy Oil

-The higher the API, the lighter the oil.
+• The higher the API, the lighter the oil.

-The lower the API, the heavier the oil.
+• The lower the API, the heavier the oil

 Sweetness of Crude Oil

-TAN Count of Crude Oil
+Tan Count of Crude Oil

 If a crude has a high TAN number, producers must use more robust metallurgy than standard so their processes can handle that corrosivity and keep the crude in the pipe.

-The Ideal Oil: light & sweet
+The Ideal Oil: Light and Sweet

 Companies use a test called an assay to get a full chemical breakdown of what is in a barrel of oil.
 The ideal oil is light and sweet with a low TAN count, while the harder to process oil is heavy and sour with a high TAN count.

-These oils are typically labeled by the region they come from, and they have a specific chemical makeup.
+These oils are labeled by the region they come from, and they have a specific chemical makeup.
 This graph below shows the sulfur content and weight of some of the most common.

-Benchmark Crude Oils: OPEC, WTI, and Brent
+Benchmark Crude Oils: OPEC, WTI and Brent

 The three most well known regional benchmark oils are WTI, Brent, and OPEC.

 • WTI stands for West Texas Intermediate.
 This is oil produced in the United States.
-It is typically on the lighter end of the spectrum, at an API gravity of 39.6.
-WTI sulfur content is 0.24%, putting it at the sweeter end of the spectrum.

 • Brent oil comes from the Scottish Brent and Ninian Systems located in the North Sea.
-This oil is also light and sweet, with an API gravity of 38.3.
-Brent sulfur content is 0.37%.

 While logistics also play a role, typically the lighter and sweeter an oil is, the more expensive it’s going to be.